StatsigBen/docs/docs/statsig-warehouse-native/configuration/metrics.md

 ## Creating Metrics

-Metrics are a combination a metric source, an aggregation, and optional filters and advanced settings.
+Metrics are a combination of a metric source, an aggregation, and optional filters and advanced settings.
 The metric source provides the raw data, and the aggregation defines how Statsig aggregates data across different granularities like user-level, group-level, or for daily timeseries.

 Metrics can support multiple units of analysis - for example a revenue metric can be used for a "User Level" and a "Store Level" experiment, as long as the metric source has a mapping for both ID types.